someniatko/DoctrineRestDriver/README.md

     user:         "%default_api_username%"
     password:     "%default_api_password%"
     options:
+      format:               "json"
-      authentication_class:  "HttpAuthentication" | "YourOwnNamespaceName" | if not specified no authentication will be used
+      authenticator_class:  "HttpAuthentication" | "YourOwnNamespaceName" | if not specified no authentication will be used
 ```

 Additionally you can add CURL-specific options: